Curtin-Colombo-Programming-Club/Hello-World/README.md

 ### STEP 4: LEARN TOOLS TO MAKE YOUR CODING EASIER
 #### Code editors

-Are basically the bread and butter of modern coders.
+Code editors and IDEs are the bread and butter of modern coders.
 Familiarise yourself with code editors like VS Code because they can help you write clean code faster.

 They also have additional perks such
 * Syntax highlighting